mirekzverina/portfolio/README.md

 # portfolio
-This is a personal portfolio with samples of my work
+This is a personal portfolio with samples of my work using HTML, Sass and JavaScript